<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 While compensation plays a major role in the brand-influencer relationship, it's not the primary motivator for influencers who are playing the long game.

-We are living in the wake of massive PR disasters like the the failed Fyre Festival, where the festival's co-founder Billy McFarland paid influencers on Instagram huge sums of money for each post.
+We are living in the wake of massive PR disasters like the failed Fyre Festival, where the festival's co-founder Billy McFarland paid influencers on Instagram huge sums of money for each post.

-The festival turned out to fall short of its lofty promises of private jets, high-end food and music entertainment.
+The festival turned out to fall short of its lofty promises of private jets, high-end food, and music entertainment.
 Consumers who felt duped by organizers blamed the influencers who promoted the festival.

 But this is just one example of how influencers looking to cash in for quick paydays can experience blowback from their audience.